Priyansh-Jain/roofing-app/README.md

-Ticket is automatically expired after 8 hours of StartTime of ticket using mongodb TTL index.
+Ticket is automatically expired after 8 hours of StartTime of ticket using TTL index in mongodb.

 ## `An endpoint to book a ticket using a user’s name, phone number, and timings.`